TheRealKasumi/NikoLight/documentation/knowledge.md

 - consumes a lot of power because of the high LED count and can potentially get hot
 - can also not be extend beyond 2 meters before hitting the 250 LED/channel limit

-Todo from here

-## Considderations regarding Power Consumption
+## Considerations regarding Power Consumption

 Since NikoLight can control up to 2000 LEDs (and more), the power consumption can become relevant.
 Assuming "average" WS2812B LED chips, each channel can draw around 16mA at 5V and maximum brightness.